Operational guidelines for the Danish Helpline

 Principles and objectives behind the operational guidelines

-The organization has been offering counseling since 2004.
+The organisation Centre for Digital Youthcare (CDYC) has been offering counselling since 2004.

-In the counseling, children and young people can write anonymously with both professionals and each other.
-The counseling focuses in particular on children and young people in vulnerable and vulnerable positions, who take advantage of the anonymity and non-obligation in chats and online mailboxes to get help with things they would not otherwise dare to talk to their peers, parents, teachers / educators about.
+In the counselling, children and young people can write anonymously with both professionals and each other.
+The counselling focuses in particular on children and young people in vulnerable and vulnerable positions, who take advantage of the anonymity and non-obligation in chats and online mailboxes to get help with things they would not otherwise dare to talk to their peers, parents, teachers / educators about.

-The organization works methodically and constantly with a focus on how methods can be refined and adapted to the counseling to the needs of the young people.
+The organisation works methodically and constantly with a focus on how methods can be refined and adapted to the counselling to the needs of the young people.

 Operational Guidelines: Ethics and values in the work of counseling

-1. Volunteering is a key element of CfDP’s consultations.
-Volunteering in itself helps to underpin the equal and credible relationship between the individual counselor and the young people.
+- Volunteering is a key element of CfDP’s consultations.
+Volunteering in itself helps to underpin the equal and credible relationship between the individual counsellor and the young people.

-3. We work from an understanding that the young people do their best in the concrete counseling.
-We take responsibility for meeting the young people where they are and, as far as possible, to create a positive relationship.
+- We believe that young people do the best they can, when they reach out to our counselling.
+We take responsibility for meeting the young people where they are and, as far as possible, to create a positive interaction.

-4. We want to provide young people with support to create changes in their lives in relation to the issues they address.
-In our counseling, the goal is to create a safe, present and open-minded framework in which the young person can express themselves, and to support the young person to potentially reach one step further in an already ongoing process..
+- We want to provide young people with support to create changes in their lives in relation to the issues they address.
+In our counselling, the goal is to create a safe, present and open-minded framework in which the young person can express themselves, and to support the young person to potentially reach one step further in an already ongoing process.

-5. We motivate the child or teen to take steps to make positive changes in regards to the issues or situation they seek help about.
+- We motivate the child or teenager to take steps to make positive changes in regards to the issues or situation they seek help about.
 Either by solving the issues themselves, when given the correct tools, or by seeking further help, when needed.

-The organization’s counseling is primarily staffed by volunteer counselors with a professional background in the social, psychological or health professional field.
+The organisation’s counselling is primarily staffed by volunteer counsellors with a professional background in the social, psychological or health professional field.

 The volunteers’ efforts are supported by paid coordinators, who support and spar with the volunteers, to ensure the individual volunteer’s security and development.
-The coordinators ensure the quality of the work by ensuring that the counseling is based on the framework and method adopted in the organization.
+The coordinators ensure the quality of the work by ensuring that the counselling is based on the framework and method adopted in the organisation.

-• All members of the counseling team must have signed the Declaration of Confidentiality and a Child Protection Certificate
+- All members of the counselling team must have signed the Declaration of Confidentiality and a Child Protection Certificate

-• All counselors on the helpline are assured that the counselor is never alone on duty.
-Opportunity for professional sparring with an experienced advisor on all shifts is always present.
+- All counsellors are assured that they have the opportunity for professional sparring with an experienced advisor on all shifts.

-• It is mandatory for volunteer counselors to work at least two shifts a month amounting to eight hours monthly to keep updated
+- It is mandatory for volunteer counsellors to work eight hours monthly, or approx two hours weekly, to keep updated

-• After each counseling session the counselor has to fill out a registration form regarding the counseling session
+- After each counselling session the counsellor has to fill out a registration form regarding the counselling session

 Operational Guidelines: Training

-All counselors must be trained in accordance with the training module.
+All counsellors must be trained in accordance with the training module.

-It is primarily the responsibility of the Coordinating Team to ensure quality and development of the counseling services..
-However, it is also up to the entire team of counselors to participate in the training by contributing with feedback, constructive discussion, coaching, and inputs.
+It is primarily the responsibility of the Coordinating Team to ensure quality and development of the counselling services.
+However, it is also up to the entire team of counsellors to participate in the training by contributing with feedback, constructive discussion, coaching, and inputs.

-All counselors on the helpline receive a thorough introduction to and professional experience with digital counseling in writing and working with children and young people in vulnerable positions.
-All counselors are regularly offered training and the opportunity to participate in various presentations & courses so that they can develop their professionalism.
+All counsellors on the helpline receive a thorough introduction to and professional experience with digital counselling in writing, and working with children and young people in vulnerable positions.
+All counsellors are regularly offered training and the opportunity to participate in various presentations & courses so that they can develop their professionalism.

-Professional counselors and coordinators are subject to group supervision, as a minimum on quarterly basis, and can at all times get professional feedback if needed
+Professional counsellors and coordinators are subject to monthly group sparring, and can at all times get professional feedback if needed.

 Training Module